Sc4ramouche/advent-of-neovim/README.md

 * Explore what does globally defined table contains with `:lua =`, i.e. `:lua =vim.api`
 * execute simple commands with `!`, i.e. `:!mkdir dir_name`
 * `after` folder is called this way as neovim runs the scripts specified there after the initialisation

+### Package management

+The approach is quite simple.
+If you were to describe what [lazy.nvim](https://github.com/folke/lazy.nvim) does — it downloads the packages you specify and adds the corresponding folders to the neovim runtime, which you can observe with `:echo nvim_list_runtime_paths()`.